carlohamalainen/carlohamalainen.github.io/_posts/2013-09-05-access-to-water-is-a-human-right.md

 [3:34]
 </pre>

-So he says that the NGOs push an &#8220;extreme&#8221; opinion that water is a public right.
+So he says that the NGOs push an "extreme" opinion that water is a public right.

 Really?
-This sounds like the robber-baron business model: if you can&#8217;t afford it, too bad.
+This sounds like the robber-baron business model: if you can't afford it, too bad.

-Here&#8217;s a quote from [Australia&#8217;s Statement to the General Assembly on the human right to safe and clean drinking water and sanitation](http://australia-unsc.gov.au/2011/07/statement-to-the-general-assembly-on-the-human-right-to-safe-and-clean-drinking-water-and-sanitation/):
+Here's a quote from [Australia's Statement to the General Assembly on the human right to safe and clean drinking water and sanitation](http://australia-unsc.gov.au/2011/07/statement-to-the-general-assembly-on-the-human-right-to-safe-and-clean-drinking-water-and-sanitation/):

 > We do recognise that access to water and sanitation is fundamental
-> to the realisation of people&#8217;s human rights, as enshrined in the
+> to the realisation of people's human rights, as enshrined in the
 > Universal Declaration on Human Rights, the International Covenant on
 > Civil and Political Rights and the International Covenant on Economic,
 > Social and Cultural Rights.

 Some time ago: [UN General Assembly Adopts Resolution Recognizing Access to Clean Water, Sanitation as Human Right, by Recorded Vote of 122 in Favour, None against, 41 Abstentions](http://www.un.org/News/Press/docs/2010/ga10967.doc.htm).

-_&#8220;The dear cattle need water, hollera, holleri!&#8221;_
+_"The dear cattle need water, hollera, holleri!"_

 **Archived Comments**